ninjudd/classlojure/README.md

     (eval '*clojure-version*)
     ;; {:major 1, :minor 2, :incremental 0, :qualifier ""}

+#### Lisps and lists

+A quick note that can save you from despair.
+The third parameter to `eval-in` is a quoted list and won't be treated any differently from what we are used to in Lisps.
+Having said that, if you are closing over something and you use unquote like this:

+    (let [list-of-strings (map str (range 10))]
+      (classlojure/eval-in cl
+      `(println ~list-of-strings)))

+You shouldn't be surprised by the dreaded `java.lang.String cannot be cast to clojure.lang.IFn`; the first item of the list is indeed a string and not a function as Lisps dictate.

+You need something more sophisticated in order for the above to work:

+    (let [list-of-strings (map str (range 10))]
+      (classlojure/eval-in cl
+      `(println '~list-of-strings)))

+The order counts here.
+You first evaluate `list-of-strings` and get a list back which thereafter you quote so that it is not expected to have a function in first position.

 ## YourKit

 YourKit is kindly supporting open source projects with its full-featured Java Profiler.